ksingh62/cprg306-assignments/README.md

 <h1>CPRG306 Assignments Repository</h1>

+The web app is hosted by Vercel at https://cprg306-assignments-rose-mu.vercel.app/

 <h2>Overview</h2>

 This project serves as the central repository for all assignments in the CPRG 306: Web Development 2 course.
 Each assignment is organized in weekly folders within the project, and this structure ensures consistency and ease of navigation.